Underground storage tank (UST) systems

 USTs with an internal lining as the sole method of corrosion protection must be internally inspected within ten years after being lined, and every five years thereafter.

-*NEW* The MPCA has now specified inspection procedures for these tanks, intended to ensure that these tanks are structurally sound with the lining still performing to original design specifications.
+The MPCA has now specified inspection procedures, effective March 24, 2008, for these tanks, intended to ensure that these tanks are structurally sound with the lining still performing to original design specifications.
 Required procedures include: pre-notification to the MPCA, designated inspection code, inspector qualifications, manned entry with visual evaluation, specific tests such as holiday testing, ultrasonic testing, and hardness testing, post-inspection leak testing after repairs, and report submittal to the MPCA.
 Minor abnormal lining conditions may be repaired; however if more extensive lining failure occurs, the tank must be permanently closed.

 After March 24, 2008, new and replacement dispensers must have secondary containment underneath the dispenser, and submersible pumps must have secondary containment surrounding the pump head, in order to prevent contamination from leakage at these locations.
 Dispenser containment is not required where an existing dispenser is replaced and no work is performed beneath the shear valve.
 Containment must be made of synthetic materials (not concrete or metal) and have liquid-tight sides, bottom and points of piping penetration.